pradeepp88/indy-cli-rs/cli/docs/README.md

 Create and store my DID in the opened wallet.
 Requires opened wallet.
 ```
 indy-cli-rs> did new [did=<did>] [seed=<UTF-8, base64 or hex string>] [metadata=<metadata string>] [<method>=<did method name>]

+Example: Create a new random DID
+indy-cli-rs> did new

+Example: Create a new deterministic DID from the provided Seed value
+indy-cli-rs> did new seed=
 ```

 #### List